wonderfan/python/README.md

 Python
 ======

-Use this repository to write down my python development
+Use this repository to write down my Python development